Propane / Heating Oil / HVAC Services

 Heating element for a furnace

 Choosing the right method for heating your home is important.
 There are a variety of factors that go into the process, including energy efficiency, the size of your residence, the climate you live in, repair costs, and much more.
-It is important to look at how each system works to determine the best system for your needs.
+When comparing boiler vs. furnace heating methods, it is important to look at how each system works to determine the best system for your needs.

 At Petro Home Services we are dedicated to helping educate consumers while making this vital decision.
-That’s why we’ve put together this short guide to assist in your fact-finding process.
+That’s why we’ve put together this short home heating guide to assist in your fact-finding process.

 There’s a substantial difference between boiler heat vs. furnace heating.
 To put it in simple terms, a boiler uses hot water or steam from hot water to heat your home and a furnace uses warm air.
 But the contrast goes a little bit farther than just that.
 The way each system operates to provide climate control during sub-zero temperatures is quite different, and it’s important to look at other factors like repair cost and initial installation to determine which one is best for your home.